 Who We Are

-The Moving Architect connects people intimately to dance, focusing on creating female-centric collaborative dance works and community-based projects.
-We do this through performance of original works, educational movement programming for all ages, and public discourse via our popular podcast.
+The Moving Architects connects people intimately to dance, focusing on creating female-centric collaborative dance works and community-based projects.
+We do this through the performance of original works, educational movement programming for all ages, and public discourse via our popular podcast.

 From Artistic Director Erin Carlisle Norton